Call-for-Code-for-Racial-Justice/TakeTwo-WebAPI/README.md

 2. A social media user can understand the historical and societal context of racial bias and cultural appropriation reflected in their posts in real time.

-We have identified the following issues currently faced by content platforms:
+We have identified the following issues currently faced by **content platforms**:

 - Racially biased content created due to lack of context and information.
 - The possibility to perpetuate bias through content.
 - Offensive and hurtful language that can cause others pain.

-This project aims to facilitate content platforms to:
+This project aims to facilitate **content platforms** to:

 - Flag words and phrases that may contain racial bias.
 - Categorize the type of racial bias that may be present.